 The legend of King Arthur is one of the greatest stories ever told.
 And Merlin took that story and told it in an even better way.
 Because it was not just a story of Merlin and Arthur’s friendship, nor of knighthood and chivalry and magic and that romanticised, longed-for golden age of Britain.

 This was a story of Merlin and Arthur’s relationship coming full circle.
 It was a story of their joint destiny, of the fact that even death could not separate them, and of the fact that they would always find each other.
+It was five seasons of build-up weaved into a beautiful conclusion.
 And there can be no greater story than that, nor one more worth telling.

 Forget Romeo and Juliet.
 Forget Jack and Rose.
 Forget Frodo and Sam.
 Forget Buffy and Angel.
 Nothing, nothing will ever be as tragically, beautifully heartbreaking as Merlin and Arthur.